 The Academy gave Marlon confidence for the future.
 At select facilities, the Academy takes incarcerated men and women through a yearlong, transformational journey to lead lives of purpose and productivity inside and outside of prison.

 "To participate in Prison Fellowship Academy is a plus for me because it's given me an opportunity to become human again—to try and get all of this negativity out of me."

 In the 1980s, prison "was a jungle," Marlon says.
 "My mindset when I got incarcerated was survival."
 Since then, the prison system has vastly improved—Marlon says it's not as violent as it once was—but prison can still be a difficult and dark place.
 "After being here 38 years, [darkness] seems to grow in you," Marlon says.
 "Prison is hard.
 That's the only word I can use to describe it."

 As a young teenager with a bleak future behind bars, Marlon chose to actively pursue positive goals and experiences.
 "I applied myself, and I got my education," he says.
 "That really helped me stay rooted in doing something positive with the time that I was locked up."

 Marlon also relied on his Christian faith.
-But his beliefs made him a target.
+But his beliefs made him a target for ridicule in some prison environments.
 He became, in his words, a "closet Christian."